tcu360/riffstrap/README.md

 [`Gruntfiles.js`](Gruntfile.js) defines a [task](http://gruntjs.com/configuring-tasks) (`dev`), which you'll want to use during development.
 To run the task, simply type `grunt dev` at the command line from anywhere inside your app.
 When you do, you'll notice that several things happen:

+1. Your HTML in `index.html` is checked for errors using the [W3C Markup Validation Service](http://validator.w3.org/).
 1. Your JavaScript is [checked for erros](https://github.com/tcu360/riffstrap/blob/6ecbc91e5a98c38bdca9620a701cc34229817814/Gruntfile.js#L40-L41) using [JSHint](http://www.jshint.com/).
 2. The `dist/` and `fonts/` folders are [deleted](https://github.com/tcu360/riffstrap/blob/6ecbc91e5a98c38bdca9620a701cc34229817814/Gruntfile.js#L66-L70) (we're about to fill them again).
 3. Your .less [files are transpiled](https://github.com/tcu360/riffstrap/blob/6ecbc91e5a98c38bdca9620a701cc34229817814/Gruntfile.js#L17-L38) into a single CSS file at [`dist/style.css`](dist/style.css).
 4. Your JavaScript files are [concatenated, beautified and saved](https://github.com/tcu360/riffstrap/blob/6ecbc91e5a98c38bdca9620a701cc34229817814/Gruntfile.js#L43-L64) at [`dist/script.js`](dist/script.js) using [UglifyJS2](https://github.com/mishoo/UglifyJS2).
 5. Fonts are [copied](https://github.com/tcu360/riffstrap/blob/6ecbc91e5a98c38bdca9620a701cc34229817814/Gruntfile.js#L72-L85) into the `fonts/` directory.
 6. A lightweight [Web server is started](https://github.com/tcu360/riffstrap/blob/6ecbc91e5a98c38bdca9620a701cc34229817814/Gruntfile.js#L87-L127) and your app is opened in your default browser.
-7. All of your source files are [watched](https://github.com/tcu360/riffstrap/blob/6ecbc91e5a98c38bdca9620a701cc34229817814/Gruntfile.js#L100-L129) and reconcatenated/retranspiled each time a file is changed.
+7. All of your source files are [watched](https://github.com/tcu360/riffstrap/blob/6ecbc91e5a98c38bdca9620a701cc34229817814/Gruntfile.js#L100-L129) and checked for errors/reconcatenated/retranspiled each time a file is changed.
 The app in your Web browser will automatically reload each time a file is changed using livereload.

 Awesome, right?